viccorari/imitation7dof/README.md

 Thesis code: “Imitation Learning and Dimensionality Reduction for the Resolution of Inverse Kinematics in Anthropomorphic Robotic Arms”\

-The code is made in Python 2.7, basically uses the [Vpython Version 6 library: ](https:vpython.org/contents/download_windows.html)
+The code is made in Python 2.7, basically uses the Vpython Version 6 library: https:vpython.org/contents/download_windows.html

 # Control keys